-The economic reporting format (ERF) was introduced in the 2004 Budget.
-It is based on the 2014 GFSM, but adapted for South Africa's reporting requirements.
-The budget format is supported by a standard chart of accounts (SCOA), which fully aligns with the ERF and provides for posting-level details of the budget within the financial system.
+The economic reporting format was introduced in the 2004 Budget.
+It is broadly consistent with the recommendations of the 2001 GFSM and the 2014 GFSM.
+The economic reporting format is adapted for South Africa's reporting requirements.
+The budget format is supported by the SCOA, which fully aligns with the economic reporting format and provides for posting-level details of the budget within the financial system.

-Each descriptive label in the ERF and the chart of accounts reflects the actual content of the item.
+Each descriptive label in the economic reporting format and the chart of accounts reflects the actual content of the item.
 Labels such as "other" or "miscellaneous" are avoided to improve transparency.
 This practice ensures that classifications are consistent across all national and provincial departments, improving the quality of information provided to legislatures, assisting in the policy-making process and enhancing accountability.

-The SCOA is periodically reviewed to ensure alignment with evolving accounting and reporting requirements.
-Although changes to classification principles in the chart of accounts were last made in 2013/14, the National Treasury's SCOA Technical Committee still helps departments improve consistency in applying the classification rules and recommends appropriate amendments to the SCOA and the financial system.
+The SCOA is periodically reviewed to ensure consistency with evolving accounting and reporting requirements.
+The National Treasury's SCOA Technical Committee helps departments improve consistency in applying the classification rules and recommends appropriate amendments to the SCOA and the financial system.
 The committee also issues quarterly circulars that provide information and guidance to practitioners on changes made to the chart of accounts, ensuring a consistent approach to classification.